girardcarillo/REST-guidlines/README.md

 # On your personal machine

-This section is for people that would have their own installation of REST-for-physics, for development for example.
+This section is for people that would like to have their own installation of REST-for-physics, for example for development purpose.

-We need Root and Geant4 (for simulations with restG4) installed, to install and use REST-for-physics.
+We need Root and Geant4 (for simulations with restG4), in order to install and use REST-for-physics.
 - Root version 6.26/10 is required
 - Geant4 version 11.0.3 is recommended and support will be given with this version.
 You can decide to use version 10.7 but in case of crash **we can't guaranty support**.